 Regardless of your career plans, success in law school is the foundation on which your future will be built.
-The academic support program is a collaborative effort among law school administrators, faculty and students to help you develop the critical skills necessary to become an effective law student, and, ultimately, a top flight lawyer.
+The Academic Support Program helps you to develop the critical skills necessary to become an effective law student, and ultimately, a top-flight lawyer.

 Feedback on Practice Exams

-The Academic Support program provides students with practice problems or entire tests and then substantively critiques written responses either privately or in a group setting.
+The Academic Support Program can substantively critique written responses to practice problems offered in class or provided to students by this office.
 An assessment of test preparation methods can also be done.
 Schedule a meeting here.